 The hotel offers a classy lobby bar and restaurant at the entrance to the hotel.
 The glass panels provide a nice view of the city outside.
 We freshened up and met downstairs to enjoy a bottle of champagne.
 We ended up ordering a few rounds of starters to share for dinner, enjoyed a complimentary cocktail each and chatted the night away.

-The next morning Jeff and I took a wander in search of breakfast.
+The next morning we took a wander in search of breakfast.
 The smells of fresh bread, tobacco and perfume led us down the street and into a cafe.
 We sat by the glass window and ordered the continental breakfast.
 A basket with breads, a croissant, assortment of jams, hot chocolate and orange juice arrived.
 All absolutely delicious and exactly what I had hoped for.

 From breakfast we began our sight seeing day with the family with Big Bus Tours Paris.
 Big Bus is a great way to relax and take in the sights with the option to jump off at any stop and resume your journey at any time.
 I sat up the top to take in the sites but the wind and cold proved to be a bit much!
 I quickly moved to a seat with shelter and tightened my scarf.

 The bus ticket also included a ticket for the Marine River Cruise.
 Another great way to take in the city of Paris.
 The one hour cruise ended just as the sun was setting.
 Cruising along the river watching the Eiffel Tower light up in bright sparkly gold was such a beautiful sight!

 Dinner that night was at a restaurant in walking distance.
 We were apprehensive about finding a table as we hadn’t booked, but the waiter welcomed our party of eight with open arms.
 We all ordered steak and a glass of red wine.
 I tried some snails.
 I don’t think I’ll try them again.

 New Year’s Eve in Paris!